-Unit 3 - Harmonic Oscillator
+Unit III - Harmonic Oscillator

-Introduction and review - Standard form of the solution - Nomenclature - Initial conditions and the frictionless harmonic oscillator - Energy considerations - Time average values - Average energy -

-Damped harmonic oscillator - Energy and Q-factor - Q factor of two simple oscillators - Graphical analysis of a damped oscillator - Solution of the equation of motion for the damped oscillator - Forced harmonic oscillator - Undamped forced oscillator - Resonance

-[Sections 10.1 to 10.3 of An Introduction to Mechanics (1stEdn.) by Daniel Kleppner and Robert J. Kolenkow]
+Introduction and review - Standard form of the solution - Nomenclature - Initial conditions and the frictionless harmonic oscillator - Energy considerations - Time average values - Average energy - Damped harmonic oscillator - Energy and Q-factor - Q factor of two simple oscillators - Graphical analysis of a damped oscillator - Solution of the equation of motion for the undriven damped oscillator - Forced harmonic oscillator - Undamped forced oscillator - Resonance [Sections 10.1 to 10.3 (except the topic, The Forced Damped Harmonic Oscillator) and Note 10.1 of An Introduction to Mechanics (1stEdn.) by Daniel Kleppner and Robert J. Kolenkow]

-Unit 4 - Waves 10 Hours
+Unit IV - Waves 10Hrs